-After a huge fundraising effort which involved Josie and a friend cycling the entire length of Lake Malawi, the Information & Internet Centre opened its doors in 2009 on site at Butterfly.
+After a huge fundraising effort which involved Josie and a friend cycling the entire length of Lake Malawi, the Information & Computer Centre opened its doors in 2009 on-site at Butterfly.
 Josie had raised over one million Kwacha and after a renovation effort, it turned a dormitory into an inspiring place for the community to use.
-It is run as a non- profit venture and has many aims, including: providing relevant information to the community in the form of free handouts and books to be borrowed on certain topics such as health, agriculture and business.
-Oscar, the manager there also offers free computer lessons for Malawians and works with many schools in the area to deliver this.
-It further aims to develop its role within the wider community to become a useful networking centre for the area and is working with the Permaculture Network of Malawi to start to develop a database.
-While at the moment the internet has proved unreliable we hope to get this problem solved.
+It is run as a non- profit venture and has many aims, including: providing relevant information to the community and teaching computer skills.

-Seven years on from its opening, The Information Centre is still going strong and we have recently gained a new set of desk-top computers from Suma Wholefoods which hopefully will be easier to maintain.
+Nine years on from its opening, The Information Centre is still going strong and we have recently gained a new set of desktop computers from Suma Wholefoods which hopefully will be easier to maintain.
 Gibson is the new centre manager, and provides lessons on how to use the computer for research purposes along with lessons in Microsoft Office, Excel and other basic software, which are held most days with children from the nearby schools.
-We always really appreciate if any volunteers wanted to lend a hand with teaching in this area.
+We always really appreciate if any volunteers want to lend a hand with teaching in this area.

 There is also a vast amount of Information in the Centre concentrating upon areas of health, environment, agriculture and business.
-There are a number of free handouts as well as library full of books on matters for our guests to read including: life-skills, health, language, history, home economics, travel, novels and Interfaith AIDs Association newsletters.
-With this amount of information, there is also a notice board of free leaflets ready for the community to take home with them on subjects including: agriculture, health and business.
-It is without a doubt that the Information & Internet Centre is clearly trying to educate the community to provide awareness for many to learn the skills which will benefit them well into the future.
+There are a number of free handouts as well as library full of books to read including: life-skills, health, language, history, home economics, travel, novels and Interfaith AIDs Association newsletters.
+It is without a doubt that the Information & Computer Centre is clearly trying to educate the community to provide awareness for many to learn the skills which will benefit them well into the future.
 Previous users of this service have ended up in education in IT in Dublin and South Africa, proving that for some it has been an invaluable stepping stone.